Westminster Bank: London and County Bank

+Birkbeck Bank

 Birkbeck Building and Freehold Land Society, formed in 1851, developed a large deposit-taking business that developed into banking activity.
 Cheque books were issued from 1858, and by 1872 the business was trading under the title of Birkbeck Bank.
 In 1910, when its balance sheet totalled £12.26 million and it had 112,817 accounts, the bank suffered a run.
 Continuing rumours about its financial position, and a climate of depreciation in gilt-edged securities, led to a suspension of payments.
 The Bank of England provided support for the immediate payment of 10 shillings in the pound to depositors, but as most of its deposits were held as long-term securities the bank lacked liquidity and went into receivership.
 In 1911, its goodwill and premises were purchased from the receiver by London County and Westminster Bank.

+Overseas operations

+In 1913, the bank formed a subsidiary, London County and Westminster Bank (Paris), which opened branches during and after World War I in Bordeaux (1917), Lyon (1918), Marseille (1918) and Nantes (1919).
+The bank itself also directly established offices in Madrid (1917), Barcelona (1917), Antwerp (1919), Brussels (1919), Bilbao (1919) and Valencia (1920).
+These operations were converted into a foreign bank in 1920 and renamed London County Westminster and Parrs Foreign Bank, becoming Westminster Foreign Bank in 1923 and finally International Westminster Bank in 1973.
+All the Spanish branches were closed in 1923–24, due to deteriorating economic conditions in Spain and discrimination against foreign banks.
+Control of the remaining branches was exercised from London, although between 1940 and 1944 contact with them was lost due to the German occupation.

+Subsequent developments

 In 1917, bank officials decided to acquire the Ulster Bank (which continued to operate separately), with 170 branches throughout Ireland, and in 1918 bought Parr's Bank, with over 320 offices throughout England.
-These purchases made London County Westminster and Parrs (which became simply Westminster Bank Limited in 1923) the fifth-largest bank in England.
 The Parr's name survives in the Bloomsbury, Parr's Branch of National Westminster Bank at 214 High Holborn, London.

 During the economic difficulties of the late 1920s and early 1930s, the bank kept tight centralised control over the continental branch of the business to avoid the dangers of too rapid an expansion in unfamiliar markets, but this policy stunted Westminster's international operations.
 It did mean that the bank escaped the bad debts and currency fluctuations that plagued many other banks between the world wars, allowing the domestic side of the business to grow steadily.
 The bank continued to expand through acquisition, namely:

 Paid-up capital rose from £9 million in 1923 to £40.5 million in 1935.
 By 1939 there were 1,100 branches and at the time of the merger with National Provincial Bank in 1968, Westminster had 1,400 branches in England alone.